Architect of two-state solution isn't buying Trump's peace push

 "The situation is very serious,” President Abbas said in statements to Voice of Radio Israel.

-Trump maintains that there will be a payoff for Palestinians, and Israel would have to make concessions to in any negotiations.
+Trump maintains that there will be a payoff for Palestinians, and Israel would have to make concessions too in any negotiations.

 "Israel got the first chip and it's a big one," he said Wednesday.